 The Compensation Committee is responsible for the oversight of employee and director compensation.
-The Compensation Committee is composed of five members of the Board of Directors.
+The Compensation Committee is composed of four members of the Board of Directors.
 The Committee annually reviews, evaluates and approves the compensation policies, programs and plans for senior officers and employees including benefits programs.
-During 2019, three meetings were held.